FAQs

 CAP offers two free services – CAP Debt Help (debt counselling for people in unmanageable debt) and CAP Money (money management courses).

-are also offered free across Aotearoa.
-These courses have empowered over 16,500 people to spend, save and budget well.
+CAP Money courses are also offered free across Aotearoa.
+These courses have empowered over 18,000 people to spend, save and budget well.

-The Debt Coach helps the client to gather their debts and bills, and sends them to CAP Head Office.
-Here, the team advocates on behalf of around 500 CAP client families every day.
+The Debt Coach helps the client to gather their debts and bills, and sends them to the CAP Support Office.
+Here, the team advocates on behalf of 400+ CAP client households every week.

-Clients begin paying back their own debt at a rate they can afford — and importantly, clients now have the ability to put food on the table for their whānau.
-CAP supports clients for the entire time it takes for them to repay their debt – usually two to four years.
-In this time clients learn crucial financial skills such as budgeting and saving, setting up their entire whānau for better financial management!
+Clients begin paying back their own debt, using their own income, at a rate they can afford.
+CAP does not pay back a cent of their debt, so its the client who does the hard work!
+Importantly, clients now have an ability to put food on the table for their whānau.
+CAP supports clients for the entire time it takes for them to repay their debt – usually taking two to four years.
+During this time clients pick up a kete/basket of money skills such as budgeting and saving — enabling their whānau to become financially resilient.

-The team at the local Debt Help Centre continues to provide holistic care and wraparound support – inviting people to church and church events, fixing cars, babysitting kids, etc. Clients know they’re no longer alone in their journey.
+CAP takes a ‘with Jesus’ approach that cares for the whole person.
+In practice, this includes the local Debt Help team inviting people to church and church events, fixing cars, mowing lawns, etc. Clients know they’re no longer alone in their journey.

-CAP’s client survey (2021) shows that 99% of clients say that CAP is “Life-transforming or “A great help.”
+CAP’s client survey (2023) shows that 9 out of 10 of clients say that CAP is “Life-transforming or “A great help.”

 What is CAP Money?